Migraine Headaches? Alternative Remedies That Have Worked for Me

 SmartBodyz also recommends that you should have "significant amounts" of vitamin B-6 and vitamin C in your bloodstream in order for DLPA to be most effective.
 The website recommends a daily dosage of 150-200 mg of Vitamin B-6 and 3,000-4,000 mg of vitamin C throughout the day.
 (I routinely take 2,000 mg of vitamin C per day, but not just because of DLPA; it's also essential to enhance immune function — but that's a story for another time.)

-• Migraleve — This medication package, produced by Pfizer, was introduced to me by a very kind chemist (pharmacist) in London back in the 1980s, when I found myself suddenly overcome by a migraine attack (I had lurched desperately into the chemist's shop).
+• Migraleve — This medication package, produced by Pfizer, was introduced to me back in the 1980s by a very kind chemist (pharmacist) in London when I found myself suddenly overcome by a migraine attack and had lurched desperately into the chemist's shop/pharmacy.
 Migraleve consists of two portions, yellow and pink, which, according to Wikipedia, both contain the analgesics paracetamol and codeine.
 "The yellow variant is designed to address the symptoms of headache and discomfort, whilst the pink variant also addresses symptoms of nausea and vomiting."

 Migraleve is definitely intended to be taken at the earliest onset of migraine symptoms, hopefully to prevent a full attack.
 One is supposed to take the pink tablet before the yellow tablet.